jonstites/hello-cicd/README.md

 But just one binary.
 And it's built for whatever Travis CI is giving us by default (currently Ubuntu Trusty 14.04).

-Let's add Linux and macOS for v0.1.3:
+Let's add 32-bit and 64-bit Linux binaries, and also macOS for v0.1.3 of `hello-cicd`:

 ```yaml
 rust: stable